-The method we propose enables us to estimate p and can provide more accurate and precise forecasts and simulations.
+The method we propose removes the need to rely on assumptions on p and can provide more accurate and precise forecasts and simulations.
 The results of this investigation have shown that the properties of different malware lend to different estimation accuracy and this relationship has to be further researched and analysed.
 A natural progression of this work is to compare the spreading behaviour of highly infectious malware and assess how the bias in our estimates affects forecasts.
 We also aim to verify our results on real interaction and incidence data.
 In addition, we are working on models for non-homogeneous transmission rates and we are using the findings and methodologies of this work to develop real-time malware propagation forecasting models.
 We will thus be able to identify at-risk individuals and help cybersecurity analysts respond to threats in an informed and timely manner.
 This will aid the deployment of optimal malware control strategies by being more specific and detailed.